JoanaIsabel/HighscoreDemo/README.md

 ---

 ## Create a new Score
 This endpoint can be used to create a new Score.
 Every Score needs to be related to a player.
 Scores can be in the range of int values.
-If no playerId is provided in the request the backend will create a new player with the nickname guest and return the id.
+If no playerId is provided in the request the backend will create a new player with the nickname "guest" and return the id.
 Through this id the player could later still change his nickname and keep all scores made as guest.
 If a playerId is provided, but there is no corresponding player in the database it will return a 404.

   | Url      | /score/{playerId}               |